platima/PCBWay-11th-Design-Contest/README.md

 #### Notes
 - LED capacitors are optional but recommended
-- The 0Ohm resistor on the back can be used to force-on without code changes
+- The 0 Ohm resistor (R4) on the back can be used to force-on without code changes

 ### Installation